 Your Employment Brand

-Brian defined employment brand as “how a business builds and packages its identity, origins, and values, and what it promises to deliver to emotionally connect employees so, in turn, they deliver what the business promises to customers.”
+Brian defined employment brand as “how a business builds and packages its identity, origins, and values, and what it promises to deliver to emotionally connected employees so, in turn, they deliver what the business promises to customers.”
 In essence, your brand is created through every interaction someone has with you, your employees, or your company.
 Four major factors were identified that shape a company’s employment brand and, if leveraged, can help attract the right talent:

 - Reputation: What’s your track record?
 What are people saying about your company?
 What’s the first thing that comes to mind when someone hears your name?
 Tune in to these conversations and steer them whenever possible.